Georgy Gapon: Bloody Sunday

-With the financial support of Colonel Akashi Motojiro of the Imperial Japanese Army, Gapon organized the Assembly of Russian Factory and Mill Workers of St. Petersburg, which was also patronized by the Department of the Police and the St. Petersburg Okhrana and received support from Ivan Fullon, then Governor-General of Saint Petersburg.
+With the financial support of Colonel Akashi Motojiro of the Imperial Japanese Army, Gapon organized the Assembly of Russian Factory and Mill Workers of Saint Petersburg, which was also patronized by the Department of the Police and the Saint Petersburg Okhrana and received support from Ivan Fullon, then Governor-General of Saint Petersburg.
 The Assembly's objectives were to defend workers' rights and to elevate their moral and religious status.
 He was the person to lead the industrial workers to the capital of Russia during the year 1905.
 Only persons of Russian Orthodox faith were eligible to join the ranks.
 He received support from the police-sponsored trade unions established by Okhrana Chief Sergei Zubatov before their disbandment in 1903.
 The organization professed loyalty to the Russian Empire, beginning its meetings with the Lord's Prayer and concluding them with the imperial national anthem "God Save the Tsar!"
 At the same time, the Assembly had radical demands.
 Before the 1905 Russian Revolution, Gapon preached that the Tsar was a benevolent leader appointed by divine right who wanted to make fundamental reforms but was constantly thwarted by the boyars.
 Soon the organization had twelve branches and 8,000 members, and Gapon tried to expand activities to Kiev and Moscow.
-Gapon was not simply an obedient instrument of the police; cooperating with them, he tried to realize his plan for a positive change of the working class in Russia.

 From the end of 1904, Gapon started to cooperate with radicals who championed the abolition of Tsarist autocracy.